-Parliamentary debate is an off-topic, extemporaneous form of competitive debate which stresses rigorous argumentation, logical analysis, quick thinking, breadth of knowledge, and rhetorical ability over preparation of evidence.
+Parliamentary debate is an off-topic, extemporaneous form of competitive debate that stresses rigorous argumentation, logical analysis, and quick thinking, over the preparation of evidence.
 It is patterned after the style of platform debate first made famous at Oxford University.
 The format pits two two-person teams against each other in a contest of argument, wit and rhetoric which roughly simulates debate in a House of Parliament.
-The Government (proposing) team prepares and presents a case for debate based on a topic or resolution announced only 15 minutes before the beginning of the round.
-The Opposition attempts to rebut the Government’s proposal through counter-argument and refutation.
+The Government (proposing) team prepares and presents a case for debate, while the Opposition attempts to rebut the Government’s proposal through counter-argument and refutation.
 The use of recorded evidence during the debate round is prohibited.
 A different resolution of the Government team’s choosing is debated in every parliamentary debate round.
-Resolutions are chosen from a wide variety of political, philosophical, economic, cultural and humorous topics, and debaters often have a broad scope in which to define the specific case for debate which is drawn from the resolution.
-Hundreds of colleges and universities in the United States, Canada, Great Britain, and over thirty other nations participate in parliamentary debate.
-It is the fastest-growing form of intercollegiate debate in the world.
+Resolutions are chosen from a wide variety of political, philosophical, economic, cultural, and humorous topics, and debaters often have a broad scope in which to define the specific case for debate which is drawn from the resolution.
+Jane Mentzinger (Princeton ’22) has written a great guide for novices interested in trying out APDA, regardless of prior experience!

 The Value of Parliamentary Debate

-Parliamentary debate on APDA focuses on skills which are not greatly emphasized by other forms of intercollegiate debate.
+Parliamentary debate on APDA focuses on skills that are not greatly emphasized by other forms of intercollegiate debate.
 Rather than concentrating on extensive preparation of evidence, APDA encourages a breadth, as well as a depth, of knowledge — as students can be forced to debate almost any topic at short notice, they must have a working knowledge of all manner of political, economic, social and philosophical issues.
 Topics range from epistemological questions about empiricism to the validity of tiger parenting.
 A high premium is placed on quick thinking and logical, rigorous analysis.
 APDA debate is audience-centered; speaking skills learned on APDA can be directly appreciated by the general public, not only specially-trained judges.
-By focusing on argumentation and rhetoric rather than rapid recitation of evidence and technical rule-based strategies, parliamentary debate is an activity which is easily learned, extremely adaptable, and widely accessible, yet still rigorous, intellectually demanding, and rewarding.
+Parliamentary debate is an activity that is easily learned, extremely adaptable, and widely accessible, yet still rigorous, intellectually demanding, and rewarding.

 The heart of APDA debate can be found in the organization’s weekly tournaments.
 Ranging in size from 20 teams to over 160 teams, these two-day events, hosted by schools across the country, bring together parliamentary debaters from coast to coast.
 All debaters participate in the traditional five rounds of open competition, with top teams proceeding to elimination rounds.
-Individual speaking events may also be offered.
-Tournament resolutions will often be linked to a specific theme, and in addition to debate, tournaments offer free lodging for students in dormitory rooms, a tournament banquet, and an evening party or other entertainment.
+In addition to debate, tournaments offer free lodging for students in dormitory rooms, a tournament banquet, and an evening party or other entertainment.
 You can register for these tournaments as a competitor or a judge.
 To learn more about judging, read Audrey Shing’s (Northeastern ‘23) Judging Guide.